laserpants/trombone/docs/route-format.rst

 Route Format
 ============

 A Trombone configuration file consists of a collection of route patterns.
-The format of a single route instance is controlled by the following (high-level) grammar.
+The format of a single route instance is given by the following (high-level) grammar.

 ::

     <route> ::= <method> <uri> <symbol> <action>

-For a more thorough description of the syntactic rules involved in this formation, please see `BNF grammar <bnf-grammar.html>`_.
-What follows is an example of a simple configuration file.
+For a more detailed description of the syntactic rules involved in this schema, please see `BNF grammar <bnf-grammar.html>`_.
+What we consider here is a more general overview.

+As an example of a simple configuration file:

 ::